The Essential Recruitment Guide for Small Business Owners

 For small businesses, hiring and retaining the right talent is vital to expansion and could prove to be the catalyst for ensuring a successful year ahead.

 Organised into clear, easy to digest sections, it’s the must-have resource for small business owners looking to uncover the recruitment practices that they should be following in 2014.
-Featuring advice on how to attract the right talent to your business, including tips on how to use social media to showcase your business and how to search for employees, you’ll discover just how to identify the best candidates for your business.
+Featuring tips on how to attract the right talent to your business, including tips on how to use social media to showcase your business and how to search for employees, you’ll discover just how to identify the best candidates for your business.

 This guide also focuses on the key areas that you will need to consider when looking to retain staff.
 As an employer it’s vital that you understand some of the techniques (some of which cost nothing) which will make employees feel valued and help promote a harmonious working environment.
 We also disclose the most popular benefits from an employee’s perspective and delve into important considerations such as how much to pay your staff and the salary